information

 City Code Section

-C. In cases where a franchisee abruptly ceases to provide collection service, and there is insufficient time to conduct an appraisal and permanently transfer a franchise, the Director may recommend that the Council appoint a temporary service provider.
+3. C. In cases where a franchisee abruptly ceases to provide collection service, and there is insufficient time to conduct an appraisal and permanently transfer a franchise, the City Administrator may recommend that the Council appoint a temporary service provider.
 If the Council makes such an appointment, it may also guarantee a minimum level of revenue to that company, in order to encourage companies who would not otherwise be willing to assume this responsibility on a short-term basis.
 Such minimum level of revenue would be achieved by the City’s supplementing revenues received by the temporary service provider from its temporary customers.